Christos-Hadjinikolis/Christos-Hadjinikolis.github.io/reading-list.md

 order: 3
 ---

-Here are some books I would recommend:
+Here are some very interesting readings I would recommend:

 ## Blog Posts
 1. [Things you should never do](https://www.joelonsoftware.com/2000/04/06/things-you-should-never-do-part-i/), Joel Spolsky